Know the Myths and Realities of Sexual Assault

 Fact: Sexual assault is a crime committed in a sexual manner.
 It is about power and humiliation, and it is a socially learned behavior that correlates with history, gender roles, conditioning and how sexual violence is portrayed in the media.
 Sexual assault cannot be provoked by a victim.
 By its very nature, sexual assault is not consensual.

-Myth #2: Sexual assaults only happen between people who jsut met or don't know each other well.
+Myth #2: Sexual assaults only happen between people who just met or are perpetrated by a stranger.

 Fact: Sexual violence has nothing to do with how well the person knows the assailant.
 The vast majority of sexual assaults are perpetrated by someone the victim knows: a friend, acquaintance, fellow classmate, teammate, dating partner or ex-dating partner.

 Myth #3: If a person does not fight back, they weren't really sexually assaulted.